AdobeDocs/photoshop-api-docs/README.md

 }
 '
 ```

+# Sample Code

+The [sample_code](sample_code) folder in this repo contains sample code for calling the Photoshop APIs.

+Note that the sample code is covered by the MIT license.

 # Current Limitations
 There are a few limitations to the APIs you should be aware of ahead of time.